Scott Edinburgh

 Click here to view a sample MIT organizational chart.

 There is no right or wrong format for the organizational chart.
-The key is that is it easy to follow and understand and shows your direct reports (if any) and who you report to.
+The key is that is it easy to follow and understand and shows your direct reports (if any) and whom you report to.
 Most companies should have a chart that you can work from.